Contributing to Danish society through long-term philanthropy

 Contact information

-The Augustinus Foudation supports projects in Denmark.
-For inquiries regarding application opportunities to the Augustinus Foundation, we refer to the Danish section of the website.
+The Augustinus Foundation supports projects in Denmark.
+For enquiries about application opportunities, please refer to the Danish section of the website.

-If you wish to get in touch with the foundation, you are welcome to contact us via email: [email protected]
+If you would like to get in touch with the Foundation, please contact us by e-mail: [email protected]